Arcadia-Science/arcadia-pycolor/docs/quickstart.md

 ### Using color gradients

-The Arcadia style guide also defines continuous color gradients that can be used in figures.
+The Arcadia style guide also defines continuous color gradients that can be used in plots like heatmaps.
 These gradients are accessible as attributes of the `apc.gradients` module.
 To use a gradient in a Matplotlib or seaborn plot, you can convert it to a Matplotlib colormap using the `to_mpl_cmap` method.
 For example, to use the "blues" gradient in a heatmap:

 ```python
 import matplotlib.pyplot as plt